CSkylarL/DataScience-MachineLearning/README.md

 * (Recommended Supplemental Reading) Machine Learning with Python for Everyone, Addison Wesley Data & Analytics Series, 2020 Pearson Education, by Mark E. Fenner

-# Introduction to Data Science and Machine Learning
+# Introduction to Data Science and Machine Learning repository

 This repository constains all projects created in the course INDE-577, which provides **Data Science and Machine Learning** concepts, techniques and hands-on experiences.
 The purpose of this document is to provide a brief introduction to data science and machine learning and an overview of the content included in this repository.